Solar Eclipse Corona

 The clinical damage caused by exposure to ultraviolet rays without adequate protection directly affects the fovea, which is the central part of the retina responsible for providing sharp and detailed vision.
 Dr. Fares Antaki, an ophthalmologist at CHUM, explains that the retina acts like a film that captures light, and looking at the sun without protection allows ultraviolet rays to destroy photoreceptor cells.
 This structural damage at the cellular level is usually irreversible.

-Medical References & Cited Links:
+Medical References and Cited Links:

 25 DEC 2024